SAMexpert logo

 1. An end client wants to host their licenses.
 They inform the provider about it and provide evidence.
 The form of the evidence is NOT stipulated.

 2. Unlike the License Verification process in SPLA, the provider (CSP Hoster), not the end client, is responsible for submitting the verification.
-The provider must submit the form to Microsoft no later than 24 hours after starting to provide the services.
-The window is much shorter than in SPLA, where it is up to 10 days.
+The provider must submit the form to Microsoft no later than 10 days after starting to provide the services.

 3. Microsoft may come back and ask for additional evidence.
 You will have five days to provide it.